Home to the Vancouver Symphony Orchestra, the Orpheum Theatre is a large theatre and live music venue located in the heart of downtown Vancouver.

 When the theatre first opened in 1927 it operated as a vaudeville house.
 It was later transformed into a movie theatre, and then to its current status as a theatre and live music venue.

 From the outside the building looks quite nondescript.
-However, once inside visitors are greeted with wide, sweeping staircases and ornate decorations.
+However, the entrance features wide, sweeping staircases and ornate decorations.
 The main auditorium even has a chandelier and a ceiling mural!

 The seating in the auditorium is split into two levels.
 The orchestra level is the lower level of seats that is closer to the stage.
 Seating at the balcony level is above the orchestra level.